drewhamilton/drewhamilton.dev/content/posts/android-date-time-formatters-3.md

 new, or whether I could shut off Renovate for good.

 The Android API already provides a way to format clock times in the preferred
-style: `android.text.format.DateFormat.getTimeFormat` provides a `java.text.DateFormat` instance that does this.
+style: `android.text.format.DateFormat.getTimeFormat` returns a `java.text.DateFormat` instance that does this.
 But there was no way to do it in modern date/time libraries like `java.time` or ThreeTenBP.
-`AndroidDateTimeFormatters` was created to fill this gap.
+`AndroidDateTimeFormatters` was created to fill that gap.
 ThreeTenBP's utility on Android faded over time as [core library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) took over, so the `java.time` version of `AndroidDateTimeFormatters` was the main remaining use case.